Agriculture in Sri Lanka: Oilseed crops

 Oilseed crops such as groundnut, sesame, sunflower and mustard are also cultivated in Sri Lanka.
 Groundnut is grown mainly in Moneragala, Hambantota, Kurunegala, Anuradhapura, Badulla, Ratnapura and Puttalam districts.
 Though groundnut is an oil crop, it has a demand as a snack and confectionery in Sri Lanka.

+Cocoa Beans

+In 2019, Sri Lanka produced 1,499 Metric Tons of cocoa beans (2018: 2,115) and was number 32 among the cocoa-producing countries.
+The export of cocoa beans accounts for 0.5% of global exports.
+The area around Matale and Dumbara Valley have always been the most important regions where cocoa beans are grown.

 Agrotechnology parks

 Sri Lanka's first agrotechnology park was established in the Kandy district.
 The park is bounded on three sides by the river Mahaweli in the historically important place of Gannoruwa in Kandy and lies at an altitude of 473 m (1550 ft) above sea level in a total area of two square kilometres.
 The second agrotechnology park was established in the Hambantota district adjoining the government farm in Batatha.

 Spices

 In 2015 alone, Sri Lanka’s spice exports amounted to USD 377 million, up from USD 264 million the previous year.

 Sri Lanka’s most famous export, cinnamon is the island’s premier spice export.
 Industry insiders classify the spice into two forms, Ceylon cinnamon (Cinnamomum Zeylanicum), and Cassia Cinnamon.
 Ceylon cinnamon is the costlier variety and is considered to be a much more upmarket product by those in the West.
 Sri Lanka exported USD 128 million worth of cinnamon in 2014, which accounted for 28% of global cinnamon exports for that year.

 Black pepper is the second largest export spice in Sri Lanka.
 Most black pepper is exported to India.
 But India and Vietnam re-export to Europe Sri Lankan pepper under the Indian/Vietnam label.

+Cardamom, one of the most important spices in the traditional cuisine of Sri Lanka, is mainly grown in the province of Sabaragamuwa around Deniyaya and Rakwana, but 90 to 95% percent of the cardamon which is harvested are consumed in the country itself.